Cosmology from a gauge induced gravity: Cosmology

 In terms of these variables, in a FLRW spacetime, the non-zero components of the relevant geometrical objects are

 Defining two energy densities associated with the two cosmological constants as $\rhol\equiv \chi^{-1}\Lambda$ and $\rholl \equiv \chi^{-1}\tilde{\Lambda}$, the field equations read

 This is the system of equations governing the evolution of this cosmological scenario.
-The distinct behavior in the different sectors comes from the importance of each of the terms in the above system of equations.
-In the following, we will analyze each of the three sectors going from very high energies to low energy scales.
+It must be mentioned that the identification \eqref{eq:newton-cosmol} induces an energy-dependent running on $\Lambda$ at a semi-classical level - this will be discussed in subsection \ref{subsec:deepUVsector}.
+In addition, we clearly have distinct contributions from each of the terms in the above system of equations.
+In fact, we can distinguish three main sectors of our model, namely, the infrared (IR), the ultraviolet (UV) and deep ultraviolet (deep UV).